How the Mastercard DAF Means Extra Fees for European eCommerce

 - Preventing transaction disputes.
-Merchants need to use complimentary tools in a multi-layer fraud detection strategy to minimize liability.
+Merchants need to use complementary tools in a multilayer fraud detection strategy to mitigate risk and minimize liability.

 - Creating compliant representment cases.
-Not only do chargebacks need to be disputed, they need a compliant case that ensures success.
+Not only do chargebacks need to be disputed, they need compliant and compelling cases that ensure success.

 Creating and implementing a successful plan may seem overwhelming, but Chargebacks911 can help.
 As leaders in the global payments industry, our chargeback experts can answer any of your DAF-related questions, or even create a customized mitigation strategy.
 Contact us today to learn more.